Does Skin Needling really work?

 It sounds like having thousands of microneedle pricks could be painful… Right?

-Lucky for you, most reputable clinics and salons conveniently apply the topical numbing cream on your face about a half-hour before the collagen induction therapy (skin needling) starts.
+If you are going to a place that still uses the derma roller you WILL NEED numbing cream on your face about a half-hour before the collagen induction therapy (skin needling) starts.

 During the procedure, you may feel some discomfort at times.